 P.S.
 I’ve picked the top 5 RV patio mats (there are quite a few junky ones!)
 I really hate review articles that are full of fluff and like a billion options – if you wanted to read all of that you might as well just head over to Amazon!
 I’m here to simplify it for you =)

-So let’s take a quick look at my top picks (which should be your top picks too!) for RV outdoor rugs.
+So let’s take a quick look at my top picks for RV outdoor rugs.

 Things to Consider When Choosing Your RV Patio Mat